Nowafen/sector/README.md

-#### Sector is an automation tool for reconnaissance and vulnerability assessment of web targets.
-It streamlines the discovery of subdomains, JavaScript assets, virtual hosts, and potential security issues, leveraging a wide range of well-established utilities behind the scenes.
-Sector emphasizes efficiency, configurability, and actionable output for both single and bulk domain analysis.
+#### Sector is
+a high-performance attack surface mapping and vulnerability assessment tool for modern web targets.
+It automates reconnaissance workflows with precision, covering subdomains, JavaScript assets, virtual hosts, and potential weaknesses using a curated stack of battle-tested utilities.
+Sector is built for speed, flexibility, and delivering clear, actionable results — whether scanning a single domain or at scale.

 ---

-## 🔍 Features
+## Features

 - **Subdomain Discovery:** Gathers subdomains from multiple reliable sources.
 - **JavaScript Asset Collection:** Extracts JavaScript URLs for potential analysis or fuzzing.